Quasinormal Modes of Extremal Reissner-Nordstrom Black Holes via Seiberg-Witten Quantization

-Since 2020, a novel analytical framework bridging black hole perturbation theory and quantum SW geometry, named the SW/QNM correspondence, has been established \cite{Aminov:2020swq,Bianchi:2021mft,Consoli:2022hqn,Hatsuda:2019eoj}.
-The mathematical foundation of this duality lies in the observation that the master equations governing black hole perturbations (e.g., the Teukolsky equation \cite{Teukolsky:1973ha}), upon appropriate transformation, can be mapped to the Heun class of differential equations \cite{Litvinov:2013sxa,Fiziev:2005ccc}.
-These are precisely the quantum versions of the Picard-Fuchs equations associated with SW curves.
+Since 2020, a novel analytical framework bridging black hole perturbation theory and quantum SW geometry, named the SW/QNM correspondence, has been established \cite{Aminov:2020yma,Bianchi:2021xpr,Bianchi:2021mft,Hatsuda:2019eoj}.
+The mathematical foundation of this duality lies in the observation that the master equations governing black hole perturbations (e.g., the Teukolsky equation \cite{Teukolsky:1973ha}), upon appropriate transformation, can be mapped to the Heun class of differential equations \cite{Litvinov:2013sxa,Fiziev:2005ki}.
+Such analytic methods have also recently proven highly effective for computing exact holographic correlators \cite{He:2023wcs, He:2024xbi}.
+These Heun equations are precisely the quantum versions of the Picard-Fuchs equations associated with SW curves.
 This correspondence provides a precise ``dictionary'' that maps black hole parameters to gauge theory quantities, transforming the gravitational eigenvalue problem into a solvable problem in quantum integrable systems using Nekrasov partition functions.
 In the gauge theory side, the hypermultiplets with $N_f$ flavors are associated with mass parameters $m = \{m_1, \dots, m_{N_f}\}$ that encode the physical properties of the black hole, such as its dimension and asymptotic geometry.
-More recently, this framework is integrated into a broader classification of differential structures known as the extended Heun hierarchy, providing a systematic approach to the quantum geometry of SW theories~\cite{Ge:2025yqk, Yang:2026xrz}.
+More recently, this framework is integrated into a broader classification of differential structures known as the extended Heun hierarchy, providing a systematic approach to the quantum geometry of Quiver SW theories~\cite{Ge:2025yqk, Yang:2026xrz}.